A Town Has Turned to Dust (1998 film)

 A Town Has Turned to Dust is a 1998 remake of A Town Has Turned to Dust (1958), written by Rod Serling.
-It was originally shown on the Syfy Channel.
+It was originally shown on the Sci-Fi Channel.

 Plot

 Jerry Paul is a successful, racist dweller-merchant whose wife is overly attentive to their driver-servant Tommy.
 Jerry has Tommy arrested on false charges of rape and theft.
 The town's Sheriff Denton is unable to stop a lynch mob led by Jerry from lynching Tommy but the incident is recorded by a TV reporter named Hannify, who is visiting Earth from New Angeles.
 The rest of the story revolves around how the report is used, revelations of a past crime, and a showdown in the style of High Noon.